dkrishnm/git_assignment/README.md

 c.
 How do I open up a pull request?

+ 1. Create a feature branch from the main branch to work on the changes.
+Once the changes are committed and pushed to the feature branch, go to the forked repository on GitHub.
+ 2. Click on the compare "Compare & pull request" button on the feature branch
+ 3. Review the changes made and hit "Create pull request" button
+ 4. Add description to the PR and update the reviewers if need be.
+ 5. Submit the PR
+ 6. once the review comments if any are addressed merge to the default main branch

 d.
 Give me a step by step guide on how to add someone to your repository.

+   1. Know the collborators GitHub username
+   2. Navigate to the Repository -> Click on Settings -> In the access section click on Collaborators- > Click on Add    people-> Type in the collaborator username -> Add name
+   3. Once the user accepts the email invitation, the user will have access to your repository

 e.
 What is the difference between git and GitHub?